Human rights lawyer Aleksey Ladin released from administrative detention in Crimea

 On 13 October 2023, human rights defender Aleksey Ladin was detained in Russian-occupied Crimea and sentenced to 14 days of administrative detention for allegedly displaying prohibited symbols on his social media pages.
 He was also fined 45,000 rubles (440 euro) for discrediting the Russian military forces after he reshared a post which denounced Russian aggressions against Ukraine.

 Aleksey Ladin is a Russian human rights defender and lawyer.
 Since 2015 he has been working to provide legal aid to Ukrainians who have been persecuted by Russia on politically motivated charges.
-He has worked both as a representative of human rights organisation Agora, then, following this, in an independent capacity.
+His human rights work has included representing human rights organisation Agora and working as an independent lawyer.
 In 2017 he moved from the city of Tumen to Russian-occupied Crimea to be closer to his clients who, at that point, mostly consisted of Ukrainian and Crimean Tatar political prisoners in Russian-occupied Crimea, as well as Ukrainian prisoners of war and civilians who were abducted and charged with criminal offences by the Russian authorities.

 On 13 October 2023, early in the morning, the human rights defender Aleksey Ladin was detained in Simferopol where he was defending a local resident accused of storing an explosive device.
 While he was at court, the human rights defender’s house in Sevastopol was raided by Russian occupational law enforcement.